vvvar/PeakEater/README.md

 <img src="assets/screenshots/screenshot-ceiling-knob.png" alt="link-in-out" height="100"/>

 Control your ceiling.
 Everything above this level would be "eaten".
-Build-in RMS meter would show you signal level that comes into clipper and help you set threshold.
+Build-in RMS meter would show you the signal level that comes into the clipper and help you set the threshold.

 ### Visualizer